LoyolaChicagoCS/gradhandbook/source/regulations.rst

 that may have been placed.
 Common examples are an immunization block, a conditional admission block, or a bursar block.
 Students have been given late fees or had a lot of trouble due to delay from such blocks.
-Deal with these and clear them out early.
 One misleading feature in LOCUS is that all MS students have a Dean's time limit block, but it does not activate until you have been an MS student for five years - do not worry about that one.
+*You are strongly encouraged to check in Locus weeks before registration opens,* *to see if a block appears*, and get it addressed so it will not delay your registration.

 .. index:: independent study Comp 490
    Comp 490 independent study